notochord/notochord/README.md

 # Oligophony

 Oligophony is a lead-sheet editor and chord player inspired by iReal Pro.
 It's still in development so expect bugs and missing functionality.
+Check out [the demo](https://mrjacobbloom.github.io/oligophony/).

 ## Main Modules
 Oligophony is broken up into a handful of modules.
 These are the ones you need to worry about: